 TSH was very different from Loyola, in so many ways.
 This was just one of them.
 Not that a cheerleader would have had anything to do with me, other than possibly find herself in my imaginations, without her consent.
 Not that I was that unattractive, but they stuck to their tribe (the jocks), and we to ours.

-I was a one of this hairy and bra-less set (can you find me?).
-The student Union wasn’t the Student Council, but an activist group.
-Now since some of you might jump to assumptions about my current political orientation from this, I only show it because the driver of the 1971 Corona coupe is in it too.
+I was a one of this hairy and bra-less tribe (can you find me?).
+The Student Union wasn’t the Student Council, but an activist group.
+I show it not to relive the politics of the time, but because the driver of the 1971 Corona coupe is in it too.
 But maybe I won’t tell you which one she is.
 Let’s just say my politics have taken a bit of a roller coaster ride over the decades.
 It’s better to actually try things on before adopting or discarding them, in parts or wholesale.
 And that goes for both ends of the spectrum.
 And that goes for girls too.

 Anyway, she was a very smart Jewish girl, and her lawyer daddy bought her a spanking new 1971 Corona Coupe in the winter of 1970.
 Tell the truth, I was more attracted to her car than her.
 She reminded me a bit to much of Yoko Ono.
 And I was Paul, not John.
 And I think it took me too long to figure out what exactly she saw in me.
 It wasn’t meant to amount to much, but we had some fun until we figured that out.
 That’s what High School’s for, right?
 An endless Chemistry or Biology Lab.
 Too bad this experiment fizzled out; I sure loved that Corona coupe.
 Wrong girl, right car.